Petrological (Polarizing, Mineral) Microscope, c. 1898

 is not illustrated in either the 1885 or 1903

-Seibert calatogs, it conforms to the middle
+Seibert catalogs, it conforms to the middle

 polarizing model IIb described in the 1903 catalog with the analyzing prism mounted in the tube,